 The alternative approach taken under the pure flat tax would eliminate both the deduction for mortgage interest and the tax on the interest received by the lender.
 Mortgage interest rates would drop by the amount of the tax premium in current rates, which is a bit over 25% of the rate.
 Competition in the financial markets would ensure that the interest rate would fall by the amount of the current tax premium.
 (For further discussion, see "How Would Tax Reform Affect Financial Markets?" by John Golob, Economic Review, Federal Reserve Bank of Kansas City, Fourth Quarter 1995.)
 A 25% drop in mortgage rates would more than offset the loss of the deduction for lower and middle bracket taxpayers, and slightly under-compensate top bracket taxpayers.
 Note also that many homeowners have paid off their mortgages, and that many who have mortgages do not itemize their deductions.
 The flat tax approach to the mortgage interest deduction should have no great over-all impact on home values.
-If anything, it would tend to make housing more affordable for lower income taxpayers, with little effect on average.
+If anything, it would tend to make housing more affordable for lower income taxpayers who gain little from the current deduction, and a bit more expensive for upper bracket taxpayers, with little effect on average.